-Vibrato is – like the canary in the coal mine – a very sensitive indicator of internal, invisible, subterranean conditions.
-Whereas the canary dies when the level of toxic gases rises in the coal mine, our vibrato may not actually die but – like handwriting – certainly tightens up and/or mutates into something very unpleasant as the tension level of our left hand rises.
-The tension level in our left hand is not only a response to specific strained postures (see Hand Size and Extensions) but also is a reflection of our general tension level – both physical and psychological.
+Vibrato is, like the canary in the coal mine, a very sensitive indicator of internal, invisible, subterranean conditions.
+Whereas the canary dies when the level of toxic gases rises in the coal mine, our vibrato may not actually die but – like handwriting – certainly tightens up and/or mutates into something very unpleasant as the tension in our left hand rises.
+The tension level of our left hand is not only a response to specific strained postures (see Hand Size and Extensions) but also is a reflection of our general tension level – both physical and psychological.
 Thus our vibrato – like our sound – really is an excellent “canary in the coal mine”, showing, whether we like it or not, a lot of very important information about both our left hand technique, our general body-use, and our inner emotional state.

 THINK PAW, NOT CLAW